resingm/de-maxresing-www/content/index.md

 challenge.
 During the summer break, I was asked to work on a project to evaluate the health of DNSSEC compliant records within two TLDs of Europe.
 The project team is part of DACS at the University of Twente.
+After the summer break, I was asked to continue my work on this project.
+My role is that of a DevOps engineer.

 ***